-(interpretation ends) Mr. Speaker, the cost of post-secondary education is on the rise, leaving Nunavut students to face increases on tuition fees, books, and other course materials.
+(interpretation ends) Mr. Speaker, the cost of post-secondary education is on

 To help relieve some of these financial increases, I am pleased to announce that the Financial Assistance for Nunavut Students program, also known as FANS, has increased the cap for the basic grant by \$3,000 per year.
 This means that students eligible for the basic grant will have the cost of their tuition, fees, and books covered up to a maximum of \$9,885 per year.